theplatapi/ClimateStationVisualizer/README.md

        * [ ] Limit speed
        * [ ] Prevent tilting too high or low (y axis changes)
 18. Performance v3
-       * Goal is to 1) Have above 30 fps with animation and selector and 2) no memory leaks
+       * Goal is to
+             1. Have above 30 fps with animation and selector and
+             2. no memory leaks
+       * [ ] Research using primitive instead of entity for disablePick and cull=false
+       * [ ] Use referenceProperty for station billboards
+       * [ ] Selector is slow as soon as it's drawn.
+It doesn't matter what size or if we're testing points for intersecting it onClockTick.
+Something about drawing it makes the frame rate plummet.
        * [ ] Replace color with SampledProperty.
 All of the color generation logic can be done beforehand.
-       * [ ] Research using primitive instead of entity for disablePick and cull=false
-       * [ ] Use referenceProperty for station billboards
 19. Rewrite in ES6 to future proof it
        * [ ] Convert into modules.
           * [ ] Make event listeners modules